Rachel Dolezal: Police Ombudsman Commission

-Dolezal applied for the position of chair of the Office of the Police Ombudsman Commission in Spokane in May 2014, and was subsequently appointed by Mayor David Condon.
+Dolezal applied for the position of chair of the Office of the Police Ombudsman Commission in Spokane in May 2014.
+She was subsequently appointed to the post by Mayor David Condon.
 In her application, she identified herself as having several ethnicities, including Black.
 In June 2015, City Council President Ben Stuckart said the city had opened an investigation of the truthfulness of her application.
 On June 17, 2015, the investigation concluded that she had acted improperly, violated government rules and abused her authority.
 A report stated that the evidence and interviews confirmed workplace harassment allegations and "a pattern of misconduct" by Dolezal.
 Dolezal was asked to resign by Condon and Stuckart due to "intimidating and harassing" behavior.
 On June 18, 2015, the Spokane City Council voted unanimously to remove Dolezal from her position as chair of the Police Ombudsman Commission.

 Teaching and writing

 Dolezal has worked as an instructor at North Idaho College.

 In 2015, Eastern Washington University stated that "since 2010, Rachel Dolezal has been hired at Eastern Washington University on a quarter-by-quarter basis as an instructor in the Africana Education program.
 This is a part-time position to address program needs.
 Dolezal is not a professor."
 She taught "The Black Woman's Struggle", "African and African American Art History", "African History", "African American Culture", and "Intro to Africana Studies".
 A statement by university officials on June 15, 2015, indicated that Dolezal was "no longer an employee of Eastern Washington University".
 Despite not being a professor, she used the title "professor" on several websites.

 Dolezal was a frequent contributor to The Inlander, an alternative weekly newspaper in Spokane.

-Dolezal released a memoir on her racial identity titled In Full Color: Finding My Place in a Black and White World in March 2017.
+In March 2017, Dolezal released a memoir on her racial identity entitled In Full Color: Finding My Place in a Black and White World.

 Dolezal later became a public school teacher for the Catalina Foothills Unified School District in Tucson, Arizona.
 In February 2024, Dolezal was fired for violating the district's social media policy by publishing sexually explicit imagery of herself to OnlyFans.

 Other work

 After her NAACP departure, Dolezal worked as a hair stylist specializing in weaves and braids.
 She also creates and sells her own artwork.
 She has stated that in the past she worked as a sushi chef.
 She has also produced content for OnlyFans and Cameo, where website users can request custom video greetings.

+In 2026, Dolezal said she is in training to become a certified sex coach.